brainstormforce/whats-new-rss/README.md

     getLastPostUnixTime: (RSS) => {
       // You can fetch saved "UnixTime" from your server.
       // Must always return UnixTime.

+      // If you are using API call, using fetch or axios like libraries, then you can make this function asynchronous.

       // Eg:
       return 1706191615000; // Example.